danivijay/dare-machine/CONTRIBUTING.md

         $ git push -u origin my-feature

-6. Finally, go to the web page of your fork of the `EnineeringBlog` repo and click 'Pull Request' to send your changes for review.
+6. Finally, go to the web page of your fork of the `dare_machine` repo and click 'Pull Request' to send your changes for review.

 7.At least little bit explain about PR in discription block. for e.g. add links